TheMysticSword/MysticsItems/README.md

 * MysticsItems_Balance.cfg - item and equipment value tweaking

 ### Mod compatibility
-This mod supports ItemStats, BetterUI item stats, BetterUI buff tooltips and Risk of Options.
+This mod supports ItemStats, Risk of Options and adds item displays for SniperClassic.
-You can use the $mysticsitemscrit modifier in your BetterUI's StatsDisplay config to display crit chance affected by luck and Scratch Tickets.
 If you want to add Mystic's Items support for your own mod, read [this document](https://github.com/TheMysticSword/MysticsItems/blob/main/FORMODDERS.md).

 ### Languages